Canon 700D vs Fujifilm X-T4

 Studio photographers will appreciate that the Fujifilm X-T4 (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-T4 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 700D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 700D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 700D and X-T4 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Fujifilm X-T4 Manual.

 So how do things add up?
 Is the Canon 700D better than the Fujifilm X-T4 or vice versa?
 The listing below highlights the relative strengths of the two models.